Kapotas

 Use a Garment Brush

-Opt for a garment brush rather than a lint roller to remove dust and debris.
+Use a garment brush rather than a lint roller to remove dust.
 Itβs gentler on the fabric and helps maintain its quality over time.